FindyFi/ips/README.md

-# International Pension Summary as a digital credential
+# International Patient Summary as a digital credential

 ## VCT definition